ElenaShadskaja/tutorials-1/tutorials/tags-test/tags.md

 ---
-title: tutorial for tag testing
+title: Tutorial for tag testing
 description: Part 10 of 10, Now connect your IoT Services to an SAP HANA XS shared instance and show the data using SAP HANA XS
 tags: [ tutorial>MarinaTag, tutorial>beginner ]
 primary_tag: tutorial:product/mobile